den-is/nvim/README.md

 The setup depends on several CLI tools and libraries available on your system.

 - [Nerd Fonts](https://www.nerdfonts.com) - for icons and symbols
-- [rg](https://github.com/BurntSushi/ripgrep) - many Neovim plugins rely on this great `grep` replacement.
+- [rg](https://github.com/BurntSushi/ripgrep) - many Neovim plugins rely on this great `grep` replacement

 Additional tools may be required.
 Refer to [lua/plugins/conform.lua](lua/plugins/conform.lua), [lua/plugins/mason.lua](lua/plugins/mason.lua), or [lua/plugins/lint.lua](lua/plugins/lint.lua) for examples.
 These plugin definitions list various external tools for linting and formatting.
 Neovim (via [Mason](https://github.com/williamboman/mason.nvim) plugin) can install them automatically, though many may already be available on your system.